ifconfigyeah/cft/README.md

 ## Common Folder Tidy ##

-Welcome here! **CFT** provider a Simple way to help you tidy your folders and files.
+Welcome here! **CFT** provide a simple way to help you tidy your folders and files.

 ### [Screenshots]